webex/webex-js-sdk/docs/_posts/guides/9999-03-01-storage-layer.md

 # Usage

-Within a spark plugin, the storage layer is available via two properties: `this.boundedStorage` and `this.unboundedStorage`. `boundedStorage` should be used for things with a known size (e.g. user credentials, device registration payloads, etc). `unboundedStorage` should be used for arrays of unknown length (e.g. encryption keys).
+Within a webex plugin, the storage layer is available via two properties: `this.boundedStorage` and `this.unboundedStorage`. `boundedStorage` should be used for things with a known size (e.g. user credentials, device registration payloads, etc). `unboundedStorage` should be used for arrays of unknown length (e.g. encryption keys).
 These properties are bound to the namespace defined by the plugin.

 # Adapters